anish-lakkapragada/SeaLion/README.md

     * Loss Functions
         - MSE (for regression)
         - CrossEntropy (for classification)
+    * Transfer Learning
+        - Save weights (in a pickle file)
+        - reload them and then enter them into the same neural network
+        - this is so you don't have to start training from scratch
 2. **Regression**
    - Linear Regression (Normal Equation, closed-form)
    - Ridge Regression (closed-form solution)